hecatechin1/mx6doc/05-browse.md

 ## Mute Webpage

-You can mute the webpage
+Sometimes you may not want to hear the sound from a webpage.
+You can **Mute** the webpage.

 ![](images/05-04.png "=85%, 85%")

 1. Right-click on the tab and choose Mute site; all sites belonging to the root domain will be muted.

-The setting mute site is worked on the current site.
-It won’t be canceled by restarting the browser or closing the site unless you right-click on the tab to unmute it or cancel it by the global mute.
+The mute state of the site is saved.
+It won’t be cancelled by restarting the browser or closing the site unless you right-click on the tab to unmute it or cancel it by the global mute.

 2. Click the global mute button![pic](zh/images/05-6.png) on the status bar to switch the mute status.

 The global mute setting is working on the whole browser.
-If you enable the global mute, all tabs will be muted, and it only can be canceled by canceling the global mute manually.
+If you enable the global mute, all tabs will be muted, and it only can be canceled by disabling the global mute manually.

 ## Refresh Page